peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-07 Run Deep, Run Wild.md

 - Captain Minksi asks Reed if she knows how to hitch the boat to the wagon and she says, "I do, Captain Minksi.
 I've been doing it since I was young.
 My ma and pa said that I couldn't get the boat out of the water, I'd have to stay in the river"
 - Reed pulls the boat out with Stitch's help while Captain Minksi watches with her hands on her hips
 - Captain Minksi tries to lead the party in a shanty, but Tony fumbles the lyrics
-- [[Ionntrás Campaign/Party/Finn Fairleaf\|Finn Fairleaf]] mentions that he was a gardener and a cook at a shanty house, but doesn't know any shanties himself, and could play a fiddle if he had one
+- [[Ionntrás Campaign/Party/Finn Fairleaf\|Ionntrás Campaign/Party/Finn Fairleaf]] mentions that he was a gardener and a cook at a shanty house, but doesn't know any shanties himself, and could play a fiddle if he had one
 	- Captain Minksi declares him the crew's fiddle boy and says that every good ship should have one
 - As the party continues, they come across a brick wall where a hill giant has fallen asleep in the middle of the road with a magnificent-looking sword in its teeth
 	- Captain Minksi knows that giants live around the Seven Splinter Peaks, has never seen one, but knows that it's rare for them to be this far from the mountains